mobizt/ESP32-Mail-Client/README.md

 ## Features

-* Support Email sending with or without attachment through IMAP server.
+* Support Email sending with or without attachment using IMAP server.

 * Working with SD card allows large file attachment supported.

-* Support Email reading (fetch and search modes) with or without attachment doqnloads.
+* Support Email reading (fetch and search modes) with or without attachment downloads.

 * Support large attachment download using SD card.